QCD mesonic screening masses using Gribov quantization

-Although each of the bilinears in eq.~\eqref{bilinears_chi+phi} consists of two terms, $\sim \chi^{\dagger} \phi+\phi^{\dagger} \chi$, only one of these terms affects the correlation function under consideration.
 One may assume that the exchange of gluons between quarks and antiquarks occurs instantly in the nonrelativistic domain and may find out the static potential for the quark-antiquark pair by integrating the gauge fields.
 After obtaining the potential, we may use the usual Schr\"odinger equation to solve for the screening states and arrive at a solution.

 Thus we need to establish Green's function for the quantity of the form $\int \mathrm{d}^2 x_{\perp}\phi_u^*\left(\mathbf{x_{\perp}}, z\right) \Gamma_{u v} \chi_v\left(\mathbf{x_{\perp}}, z\right)$, where $\Gamma_{u v}$ is a constant term which consists of $2\times2$ matrix which does not affect the overall calculation if we drop out that term.
 To find out the static potential, one can use the trick of introducing a point-splitting in the correlator, which means putting the quark pairs at a particular distance $\mathbf{r}$ apart, which is finite, and then determining the Schr\"odinger equation obeyed by the correlator and set $\mathbf{r} \rightarrow 0 $ afterward.
 Thus the updated correlator is